SuperOfficeDocs/superoffice-docs/docs/api/netserver/quote-connectors/api/quoteconnectorbase.md

 Validates the version, looks for problems.
 Will typically change the Status and Reason fields.

-Should for instance validates the alternatives and then concatenates the problems into the Status and reason fields.
+Should for instance validate the alternatives and then concatenate the problems into the Status and reason fields.

 ## QuoteAlternativeWithLinesInfo ValidateAlternative(QuoteAlternativeWithLinesInfo quoteAlternativeWithLines, bool clearOldValues = false)